 So what do we do with our extra?

 Despite that two-to-one investment-to-mortgage payoff ratio that is our general target, in 2015, we ended up going a bit higher than three-to-one in favor of investments.
 Part of that was because we got ahead of schedule, and still hit our mortgage payoff targets, so invested the rest.
 But that imbalance would tend to argue for putting more against the mortgage this year, relatively speaking.
-Retention bonus time is coming up, and we’ll have a decision to make then.
-We’ll keep you posted!
+We’ll keep you posted on what we decide!

 We know this is a topic that brings about lively debate, so let’s hear it — are you more predisposed generally to paying off your house early or investing more?
 Has anyone focused more on prepaying your mortgage, or on investing while letting your mortgage go to full term, and lived to tell the tale?
 Please share in the comments!